tundish/tea_and_sympathy/tas/dlg/00_introduction.rst

 {0}

-The Kitchen is less gloomy that the rest of the house.
+The Kitchen is less gloomy than the rest of the house.
 It has mostly white walls.
 The shaky cupboards were painted white too, several years ago.

 **Sophie** has her boots on the table.